 How to prevent soggy zucchini?

 Zucchini is a bit delicate, so it needs some caution when cooking.
 One important thing to remember when cooking zucchini is that it looses moister once cut.
-Therefore, to prevent the zucchini from becoming soggy, we suggest a few easy options:
+Therefore, to prevent the zucchini from becoming soggy, we suggest a few easy options below.
+Also, watch the recipe video tutorial attached.

 - Refrigerate – do the above steps, but also refrigerate the zucchini roll-ups overnight once rolled up, but before cooking.
 After sitting for a few hours in the fridge, the zucchini will release a lot of moisture, which you can easily drain before cooking.